yxie054/template-lab-02-unit-integration-testing/README.md

 Test failed
 ```

 Looks like our outputs didn't match out inputs, why could that be?
-Let's take a closer look at the output we get and what we compare it to and see if we can find the issue.
+Let's take a closer look at the output we get and what we compare it to when they don't match and see if we can find the issue.
 Rewrite the `array.sh` script to print both values **surrounded by string literals**.

 ```shell
 #!/bin/sh